treno-solutions/web3-open-risk-framework/README.md

   A Markdown format for consistently documenting individual risks.

 - 📊 **Indicator Template**
-  Defines how to link measurable metrics or behavioral signals to each risk.
+  Defines how to link more concrete and more measurable metrics or behavioral signals to each risk.

 - 🛠 **Measure Template**
   Standardizes how mitigation strategies are described, evaluated, and linked to risks.